RobertGonzales1/Homelab/README.md

 19. Completed Rebuilding all LXC Containers to Linux Ubuntu Server with Docker (02/2026)

 # My TO-DO List:
-1. ~~Figure Out How to Configure Cloudflare/Nginx so my Nginx can Renew SSL Certs when I have the Proxy Turned on in the DNS for Cloudflare.~~ Complete (02/2026)
-2. ~~Have a Wildcard Cert through NGINX VS a Cert for Each Sub Domain.~~ Now Enabled (02/2026)
-3. Set Up some Automation like Auto Update (Still need to figure out if I’m going to invest my time in Ansible, n8n, or another product).
+1. Set Up some Automation (Still need to figure out if I’m going to invest my time in Ansible or another product).
-4. Figure out a better storage solution than just 2 NASs (Maybe Tiered Storage Array?).
+2. Figure out a better storage solution than just 2 NASs (Maybe Storage Array with Tiered Storage?).
-5. A Secondary Site Backup strategy (I have Backblaze for offsite but that just has critical data, Need an Offsite solution for all Data).
+3. A Secondary Site Backup strategy (I have Backblaze for offsite but that just has critical data, Need an Offsite solution for all Data).
-6. Figure out how to Sync my Pi-Hole Instances or do some sort of load balancing (Kubernetes?).
+4. Figure out how to Sync my Pi-Hole Instances or do some sort of load balancing (Kubernetes?).
-7. Get Home Assistant Setup (Will Need Separate Hardware Sitting on my IOT Network).
+5. Get Home Assistant Setup (Will Need Separate Hardware Sitting on my IOT Network).
-8. ~~Transfer Main Domain to a New Provider.~~ Done (02/2026)
-9. ~~Figure out a way to get Gitea to do a two way Sync instead of the current one-way sync setup (GitHub->Gitea).~~ Turns out thats not what Gitea is intended to be used for (02/2026)
-10. Get a better Hardware Solution so Each Mini PC/VM Host has a Redundent Failover or Has High Availability.
+6. Get a better Hardware Solution so Each Mini PC/VM Host has a Redundent Failover or Has High Availability.
 (Ill go back to Proxmox HA once I get the Hardware)
-11. ~~Move Localy Hosted IIS Static Websites into Azure.~~ Moved all but Homelab domain into azure.
-Im going to keep the Homelab domain on a local IIS Server so I have both On Prem and Cloud Solutions to Test and Play With.
-(02/2026)

 # 💻 Tech Stack:
 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=for-the-badge&logo=Cloudflare&logoColor=white)